 — Michael Crichton (1942-2008)

-USA TODAY, who themselves fact-check others, removed 23 fabricated stories from their website, and, what’s interesting is that most of these 23 articles are mundane and boring.
-One can only imagine how much this happens when it comes to politically and economically-motivated topics.
+USA TODAY removed 23 fabricated stories from their website, and, what’s interesting is that most of these 23 articles are mundane and boring.
+One can only imagine how frequent this is when it comes to politically and economically-related topics.